 There are also death benefits under this scheme:

 Injury Benefit is a weekly payment if you are unfit for work due to the accident or disease.
-Payment is normally made from the 7th day of incapacity for work (this changed from the 4th day of incapacity from 6 January 2014).
+Payment is normally made from the 7th day of incapacity for work.
 Injury Benefit can be paid for up to 26 weeks from the date of your accident or development of the disease (not the date you apply).
 If the accident or disease caused you to lose physical or mental ability you should apply for Disablement Benefit before your Injury Benefit ceases.
 If you are still unfit for work after 26 weeks you may apply for Illness Benefit or Disability Allowance.

 In general people in employment insurable at PRSI Class A, D, J or M are covered in full for Occupational Injuries Benefits.

 Civil servants recruited prior to April 1995 and insured at Class B may only qualify for limited Occupational Injuries Benefits.

 Education and Training Board trainees, people on employment schemes and people over 66 who are working are covered for Occupational Injuries Benefits.

 Unlike other social insurance benefits, it is not necessary to have a set number of PRSI contributions to qualify.
 It is simply necessary to be in employment that is insurable for Occupational Injuries.